-Mount Mary University is offers six Division III athletic teams-- volleyball, soccer, cross country, basketball, golf, and softball.
-Just as the University seeks to provide an environment to develop the whole person, intercollegiate athletics, while focusing on the development of active women, seeks to provide an environment for learning and healthy living.
-While participating in intercollegiate athletics, we expect students to make a commitment to their teammates for the success of the team.
-Questions about athletic eligibility should be referred to the Athletic Director.
-Mount Mary University requires all student-athletes to be in compliance with all Division III eligibility requirements.
+Mount Mary University offers six NCAA Division III athletic teams-basketball, cross country, golf, soccer, softball, and volleyball.
+Justas the University seeks to provide an environment to develop the whole person, intercollegiate athletics, while focusing on the development of active women, seeks to provide an environment for learning and healthy living.
+While participating in intercollegiate athletics, we expect student-athletes to make a commitment to their teammates for the success of the team.
+Mount Mary University requires all student-athletes to be in compliance with all NCAA Division III eligibility requirements.
+Questions about athletic eligibility should be referred to the Director of Athletics or Compliance Director.
+Please visit our athletics website for Blue Angel Athletics news and team schedules.

-Bloechl Recreation and Fitness Center
+Recreation and Fitness Center

-Mount Mary University encourages students to take advantage of the Fitness Center located on the second floor of the Bloechl Recreation Center.
-The Fitness Center offers weight equipment, exercise, and fitness balls.
-Fitness Center hours are posted on the Center's door as well as on the Mount Mary website.
+Mount Mary University encourages MMU students, faculty, and staff to take advantage of the Fitness Center located on the lower level of Caroline Hall.
+The Fitness Center offers weight and exercise equipment, along with fitness balls and bands.
+Fitness Center hours are posted on the Mount Mary website.
+Questions about the Fitness Center should be directed to our Fitness Center Director.